TommyStarK/hyperledger-fabric-chaincode/README.md

-# hyperledger-fabric-chaincode-boilerplate
+# hyperledger-fabric-chaincode
-Hyperledger Fabric chaincode boilerplate
+Hyperledger Fabric simple chaincode for demo purposes only